-Find an area that’ll best fit your needs.
+Find a Marrakech neighborhood that’ll best fit your needs.

-The former imperial city may merely be the 4th largest city in Morocco (after Casablanca, Fez, and Tangier,) but it’s certainly the most glamorous.
-Since the Neolithic period, the Berbers farmed in Marrakech.
-By the 12th century, schools and mosques were constructed here with vast Andalusian significance.
+The former imperial city may merely be the 4th largest city in Morocco, (after Casablanca, Fez, and Tangier) but it’s certainly the most glamorous.
+Since the Neolithic period, the Berbers farmed in Marrakech, and by the 12th century, schools and mosques were constructed here with vast Andalusian significance.

 Today, the Red City is globally recognized by its street art: snake charmers, musicians, acrobats…etc. But where should you stay and where do you go upon arrival?
 Here’s a neighborhood breakdown made for you!